yeshwanthlm/Event-Announcement-System-using-SNS-Lambda-and-API-Gateway/README.md

-# Event-Announcement-System-using-SNS-Lambda-and-API-Gateway
-Event Announcement System using SNS, Lambda and API Gateway
+# Event Announcement System using SNS, Lambda and API Gateway